GoogleCloudPlatform/hackathon-toolkit/vision/README.md

 Enable the Vision API.
 Go to the [Google Cloud Platform console](https://console.cloud.google.com), click the button in the top left, select 'APIs & services', click 'Enable APIs and Services' at the top, search for 'Vision', click the first result, then click the 'Enable' button.

 Enable the Datastore API the same way.
+(If it says 'Disable' when you visit its page, it's already enabled)

 Enable the Google Cloud Storage JSON API as well.
+(If it says 'Disable' when you visit its page, it's already enabled)

 Create a Cloud Storage bucket.
 Go to the [Google Cloud Platform console](https://console.cloud.google.com), click the button in the top left, scroll down and select 'Storage', click 'Create Bucket' at the top, and name your bucket the same as your project ID.